Boost Your Bone Health

 At City of Hope, we take bone density (DEXA) scans to assess bone strength as a baseline prior to starting therapy, and repeat the scans every one to two years.
 Additionally, we test vitamin D levels annually to assess bone health.

-Proper nutrition and physical activity can help protect your bones, including increasing your calcium and vitamin D intake, and eating a Mediterranean diet rich in grains, beans, nuts, vegetables and fruits.
+Proper nutrition and physical activity can help protect your bones, including increasing your calcium and vitamin D intake.